Optimal variance stopping with linear diffusions: Results

 In Case (III) both end points are attractive.
-Consequently, the solution depends on the initial point even greater than before, as the optimal policy type --- whether to use a stopping time $\tau_{(\alpha,z)}$ or $\tau_{(y,\beta)}$ --- depends on which boundary is closer.
-We can use $\E_x\left\{X_{\tau_{(\alpha,\beta)}}\right\}$ to measure this "closeness".
+Consequently, not only the stopping boundary, but also whether the stopping boundary is above or below the current state, depends on the initial state.
+Specially, we use $\tau_{(0,z)}$ if the upper boundary $\beta$ is "closer" to the initial state $x$ and $\tau_{(y,\beta)}$ if the lower boundary is "closer", and this "closeness" is measured with $\E_x\left\{X_{\tau_{(\alpha,\beta)}}\right\}$.

+\begin{example} Here we show examples of process satisfying Case (III) of Assumption \ref{assumption}.
+In principle, it is very effortless to construct these diffusions.
+If we truncate a diffusion at the interior of its initial domain, and stipulate killing on the new boundaries, we can make practically every diffusion eligible to Case (III).
+As an example, take Brownian motion on $\I=(\alpha,\beta)$, with $-\infty<\alpha<\beta<\infty$, and impose killing at both end points.
+Then clearly $S(\alpha)=\alpha>-\infty$ and $S(\beta)=\beta<\infty$, and we immediately have a process with both boundaries being attractive and hence satisfying Assumption \ref{assumption}(III). \end{example}